Benjamin-Wirz/Robotics-Blog/content/posts/week8.md

 {{< figure src="/img/Week8/Week8Pic1.png" alt="Plane of the CDF results " position="center" style="border-radius: 8px;" caption="Here you can see the side plane view of the test simulation.
 The results don't really make sense to me, but it still looks kind of cool." captionPosition="left" height="1080" width="1920" >}}

+{{< youtube id="ZeI8upOrMGw" autoplay="true" >}}

+I have since learned that this simulation was bad, as I didn't set the walls to slip, which heavily affected the results.
+I have since redone the simulation, and it makes much more sense.